Karthik Netha

 Karthik Netha is an Indian poet, lyricist, best known for his Tamil language film songs.
 He has worked in popular movies like 96, Thirumanam Enum Nikkah, Nedunchaalai, Dear Comrade, Monster.

 Biography

 Karthik Netha grew up in a small village Chinanoor (veeranam) near Salem, India and is now settled in Chennai.
-He has a brother Vivek Prasanna who is working as an supporting actor.
+He has a brother Vivek Prasanna who is working as a supporting actor.
 He began his career as a songwriter and worked under Na.
 Muthukumar for a few years as an assistant.